The Zero‑Downtime Migration Checklist You Actually Use at 2 A.M.

 CDC lag remains <

-under load; queue depth bounded.Chaos tests pass; MTTR under
+2sunder load; queue depth bounded.Chaos tests pass; MTTR under

-for the injected failures.
+5mfor the injected failures.

 Cutover Day Runbook: 30-Minute Increments with Go/No-Go Gates